Liu-Hy/GenoTex/README.md

       ```

      - `related_genes`: A list of genes known to be associated with the trait, sourced from [the Open Targets Platform](https://platform.opentargets.org/downloads)
-     - `conditions`: The list of conditions paired with the trait to form the NGS analysis problems in our benchmark
+     - `conditions`: The list of conditions paired with the trait to form the GTA analysis problems in our benchmark

    - `gene_synonym.json`: Stores the mapping from common acronyms of human gene symbols to their standard symbols, sourced from [the NCBI Gene FTP Site](https://ftp.ncbi.nlm.nih.gov/gene/DATA/).
 This is useful for normalizing gene symbols during preprocessing to prevent inaccuracies arising from different gene naming conventions.
 Standard symbols are mapped to themselves.